 This dog comes in two varieties; smooth-faced and rough-faced.
 A notable difference between the two is that the rough-faced variety has longer hairs around the muzzle than the smooth-faced type.

 This dog is full of energy and needs a lot of exercises.
-The best way to ensure that this energy is used is by taking them outdoors, as this is their natural habitat.
+The best way to ensure this energy is used is by taking them outdoors, as this is their natural habitat.